prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ## Non-Goals

 * Support for ingesting delta metrics via other means (e.g. remote-write)
-* Support for non-monotonic sums
+* Support for converting OTEL non-monotonic sums to Prometheus counters (currently these are converted to Prometheus gauges)

 These may come in later iterations of delta support, however.

 ## How

 ### Ingesting deltas

 When an OTLP sample has its aggregation temporality set to delta, write its value at `TimeUnixNano`.

-TODO: start time nano injection
-TODO: move the CT-per-sample here as the eventual goal

-If `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.
-The CreatedTimestamp field does not exist yet, but there is currently an effort towards adding it for cumulative counters ([PR](https://github.com/prometheus/prometheus/pull/16046/files)), and can be reused for deltas.
-Having the timestamp and the start timestamp stored in a sample means that there is the potential to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.
+There is an effort towards adding CreatedTimestamp as a field for each sample ([PR](https://github.com/prometheus/prometheus/pull/16046/files)).
+This is for cumulative counters, but can be reused for deltas too.
+When this is completed, if `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.

+CT-per-sample is not a blocker for deltas - before this is ready, `StartTimeUnixNano` will just be ignored.

 ### Chunks

 For the initial implementation, reuse existing chunk encodings.

 Currently the counter reset behaviour for cumulative native histograms is to cut a new chunk if a counter reset is detected.
 If a value in a bucket drops, that counts as a counter reset.
 As delta samples don’t build on top of each other, there could be many false counter resets detected and cause unnecessary chunks to be cut.
 Therefore a new counter reset hint/header is required, to indicate the cumulative counter reset behaviour for chunk cutting should not apply.